kalohq/dennis/README.md

 ## [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)-esque Use Cases

 You may run the release commands from any directory.
-Dennis maintains its own cache of cloned repositories. on its mounted volume.
+Dennis maintains its own cache of cloned repositories, on its mounted volume.

 ### Docker command